 Four Freedoms, Seven Months

-For the next seven months, Rockwell worked feverishly on the paintings, pleading illness to avoid his other obligations and working himself into a state of nervous exhaustion.
+For the next seven months, Norman Rockwell worked feverishly on the paintings, pleading illness to avoid his other obligations and working himself into a state of nervous exhaustion.
 By the time he was finished he was flat broke and had lost 15 pounds.

 He also had trouble with ‘Freedom of Worship,’ which featured eight heads representing different religions.
 Rose Hoyt, the model for the Catholic woman, told Rockwell she was an Episcopalian when he asked her to hold rosary beads.
 “Would you be a Catholic for today?” he asked.

 ‘Freedom From Want’ was the third in the series, and many consider it Rockwell’s masterpiece.
 Mrs. Wheaton, Rockwell’s cook, modeled as the grandmother serving an enormous Thanksgiving turkey to a large family sitting around a table at midafternoon.
 Art critics especially admire the play of white-on-white; some note the beverage of choice – water – as casting a Puritan tone.